-Like the ombudsman in the BBSAL case, I don't think the fact the publications, (other than the 2009 and 2012 Thematic Review Reports), post-date the events that took place in relation to Mr B's complaint, mean that the examples of good practice they provide weren't good practice at the time of the relevant events.
-Although the later publications were published after the events subject to this complaint, the Principles that underpin them existed throughout, as did the obligation to act in accordance with the Principles.
+Like the Ombudsman in the BBSAL case, I don't think the fact there was a publication (the "Dear CEO" letter) which post-dated the events that took place in relation to Mr H's complaint, mean that the examples of good practice it provided weren't good practice at the time of the relevant events.
+Although the later publication was published after the events subject to this complaint, the Principles that underpin it existed throughout, as did the obligation to act in accordance with the Principles.